vdbrink/vdbrink.github.io/jura/jura_faq.md

 A: If you maintain it well, and follow all the instructions the machine gives you, you don't need to bring it to service.
 Checkout the [cleaning and maintenance page](jura_z10_cleaning_maintenance) for more information.

 **Q: Can I set the temperature higher?**\
-A: A lot of people ask this question, but the Jura Z10 has a fixed temperature setting which produce not very hot coffee is a common used complain.
+A: A lot of people ask this question, but the Jura Z10 has a fixed temperature setting which produces not very hot coffee is a common used complain.
 There is a [cleaning tip](jura_z10_cleaning_maintenance#hotter_coffee) which may help to increase the temperature a bit, but it is not guaranteed to work.

+---

+<a href="/jura/">Jura Tips & Tricks ></a>

+<a href="/jura/jura_app">< Jura App</a>